faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2-vscode.md

    # 3. Combine them randomly into a list of 25 animal and name pairs
    ```

-7. The model should correctly respond with complete Python code doing what the comments requested.
+7. The model should correctly respond with complete Python code, doing what the comments requested.

-8. Next we'll see the impact of few shot prompting when attempting to classify articles.
-Return to the system message, enter `You are a helpful AI assistant` again, click on **Apply changes** and subsequently click on **Continue**.
+8. Next, we'll see the impact of a shot prompting when attempting to classify articles.
+Return to the system message, enter `You are a helpful AI assistant` again, click on **Apply changes**, and subsequently click on **Continue**.
 This will create a new chat session.

 9. Send the following prompt to the model.